 Anaconda Ambiental is a company specialized in the management of sanitary landfills.
 The Anaconda Sanitary Landfill, located in Santa Isabel next to São Paulo city, embraces a total area of 42 alqueires (101,64 hectares) from which 20 (41,67% of the total area) are used for garbage dump.
 The area is rich in clay deposits, which provided an excellent material for the waterproofing of the landfill bottom, 6-meter thick and with a 98% Normal Proctor compaction and for the intermediate layers in the cell execution, with a 1-meter compact thickness.
-The landfill receives about 419 tons of garbage daily, having contracts with several city halls nearby and also with countless industries for the reception of the class 2 and 3 residue.
+The landfill receives about 419 tons of garbage daily, having contracts with several city halls nearby and also with countless industries for the reception of the class 2 and 3 residues.
 The landfill operations began in 2000 and the durability of the site is forecasted to last until the year 2030.
 In the last 5 years, Anaconda Ambiental was ranked among the best companies of the country in the segment of solid residue, certified by CETESB with a 9.8 classification.
-The landfill permanently monitors the water tables through wells built in the perimeter, whose depths vary between 16 and 205 meters, positioned near the embouchure and the wellhead of the area.
+Anaconda permanently monitors the water tables through wells built in the perimeter, whose depths vary between 16 and 205 meters.